Buzz-Dev-Web/Tutoriais/Magento_2/13 - Como fazer homologacao Wirecard/README.md

-# Como autorizar o Wirecard no painel Magento 2
+# Como autorizar o Wirecard no painel Magento 2 (até 2.3.6)

 ## Requisitos: